0Apexx0/Employee-Perfomance-Review-System/README.md

 - npm start

 ## note :
-for login in admin panel , there is prebuild database object i.e
+-for login in admin panel , there is prebuild database object i.e

-email : admin@admin.com
+-email : admin@admin.com,
-password : admin
+  password : admin,
-name : Admin
+  name : Admin .

-then you can make any employee as an admin.
+- then you can make any employee as an admin.